 This section assesses the capacity of capital and liquidity buffers to promote financial stability.
 In the wake of the recent global financial crisis, it is often argued that greater financial stability can be achieved by the introduction of capital and liquidity buffers that are larger and better (in the sense of capturing risks more accurately) than in the past.
 In fact, however, no matter how buffers are improved, they will not promote financial stability.
 And they will give regulators an inaccurate indication of the economic system’s financial health.

 Capital and liquidity buffers in place during a financial crisis are usually too small to provide an adequate protection.
 This is so not only because available buffers are too small but also because the regulatory buffers are set too low to provide a good protection against significant financial difficulties.
-In addition, merely putting in place buffers does not prevent financial fragility to grow and may not lower moral hazard and risk taking.
+In addition, merely putting in place buffers does not prevent the growth of financial fragility and may not lower moral hazard and risk taking.

 A Long Period of Stability and Inadequate Buffers